-AUTO 111 Steering and Suspension I 2 cr.
-This is the first class in a two-part study of steering and suspension systems.
-Tasks from the NATEF Maintenance and Light Repair list will be performed.
-Students will inspect and perform minor repairs to steering and suspension systems.
-They will service and repair tires and wheels, including Tire Pressure Monitoring Systems.
+AUTO 111 Steering and Suspension I

+This is the first class in a two part study of steering and suspension systems, covering the topic of tires.
+Students will inspect and measure tires, diagnose vibration and pull problems.
+They will mount and dismount tires, repair air leaks, and service Tire Pressure Monitoring Systems.

-Prerequisite(s): AUTO-102, AUTO-155 Corequisite(s): AUTO-112, AUTO-205
+Prerequisite(s): AUTO-105, AUTO-155 Corequisite(s): AUTO-112

-AUTO 112 Steering and Suspension II 2 cr.
-This is the second class in a two-part study of steering and suspension systems.
-Tasks from the NATEF Master Automobile Service Technology list will be performed.
-Students will diagnose and repair steering and suspension systems, and dynamic wheel faults.
+AUTO 112 Steering and Suspension II 3 cr.

+This is the second class in a two part study of steering and suspension systems.
+Students will diagnose and repair steering and suspension systems.
 Students will measure and adjust wheel alignment.
 Electronic steering and suspension systems will also be studied.

-Prerequisite(s): AUTO-102, AUTO-111, AUTO-155 Corequisite(s): AUTO-205
+Prerequisite(s): AUTO-105 Corequisite(s): AUTO-111\, AUTO-205

-Note that students may register for AUTO-111 and AUTO-112 in the same semester, but must pass AUTO-111 to move on to AUTO-112
+\Note that students may register for AUTO-111 and AUTO-112 in the same semester, but must pass AUTO-111 to move on to AUTO-112.

-AUTO 116 Brakes I
+AUTO 116 Brakes I 2 cr.